10/17/2021: Daily Bus Incident Tracker + Helpful Contacts

 Volunteer Affiliations and Actions

 All of our advocates are active members in 2eNYC, an organization serving the needs of parents of twice-exceptional children in New York City.
-Jenn founded the group, whose membership now includes more than 600 parents.
 Highlights of collective work with 2eNYC include:

 Developing an informal survey and producing a report completed by 500 parents to identify the needs of 2e students in NYC.